-It’s probably not the comforting answer you were hoping for, but, its to be able to assess where the danger might be (for example an outside fire) if you are required to evacuate the aircraft in an emergency situation should something go wrong during take off or landing, which is statistically the most dangerous phase of flight.
+The aircraft’s window blinds must be raised for take-off and landing to allow both the Cabin Crew and passengers to assess where any danger might be (like a fire) if an aircraft evacuation is required.
+This might occur in an emergency during take-off or landing, which is statistically the most dangerous phase of flight.
 It allows the Cabin Crew to identify which emergency exits are suitable to evacuate from should this be required.

-This is particularly important if the Cabin Crew have become incapacitated and you are trying to evacuate the aircraft without assistance.
-It helps increase your overall “situational awareness” and thus chances of survival should the worst happen.
+This is particularly important if the Cabin Crew have become incapacitated, and you are trying to evacuate the aircraft without assistance.
+It helps increase your overall “situational awareness” and thus enhances your chances of survival should the worst happen.
 Always make sure you have your shoes on for take-off and landing – being barefooted could seriously hamper your ability to evacuate the aircraft quickly.
-You should however, always remove high heels before going down an evacuation slide as you might tear it.
+You should however, always remove high heel shoes before going down an evacuation slide, so you don’t accidentally tear and deflate it.